ECON-4676-UNIANDES/problem-set-2-gomez-gomez-palacio/README.md

 In those HTML files, the 3 red markers represent Metra stations, also, the red dashed lines show the rail line.
 The gray markers represent El Stations and blue dashed lines indicate the trace of the El lines.
 We noticed a few outliers on the building area to floor ratio.
 Those observations with a ratio above the 95 percentile were deleted, probably those correspond to buildings with many floors.
 Additionally, we saw that the properties near the beach are the most expensive.
 The principal notebook to build this maps is [here](empiricos/Mapas_interactivos.ipynb).

 ## 2. Out of sight, but not out of mind

 Our principal results are shown in [this notebook](./empiricos/modelos_chingones.ipynb).
 We define closeness between blocks with queen criterion (two units are close to one another if they share a side or an edge).
-With this criterion, we builded the $W$ matrix to estimate an Spatial Lag Model (SLM).
+With this criterion, we built the $W$ matrix to estimate an Spatial Lag Model (SLM).

 However, we perform some previous steps to tidy the data.
 We correct the skewness of many variables, dropped outliers, and imputed data.
 We filter the observations to only use the rows corresponding to buildings and selected the principal features of our models with Lasso.